SumanthRH/personal-website/content/about/experience.md

     description: |2-
        Sole Teaching Assistant for the CSE 21: Mathematics for Algorithms and Systems course.

-          * Conducted weekly discussion sessions for 50+ students
+          * Conducted weekly discussion sessions for 50+ students.
           * Prepared question papers for midterm and final examinations.
           * Held office hours to address student doubts.